BianoBonzoIII/YoRPG_Basement-Dwellers/README.md

 This is going to be the birth of the greatest RPG Metacritic and IGN will ever see

 # Latest Update:
-v3, Protaganist Subclasses, Monster Subclasses
+v5, New Magic Attack Feature

 # Character.java
 The superclass of both Monster.java and Protaganist.java.
 It contains all of the methods and attributes that are necessary for the basic functionality of a protagonist and a monster in the game.
-For example, both contain attack() and attributes like Health or Strength
+For example, both contain attack() and attributes like Health or Strength.
+Now has an added method called magicAtk() which is an attack based of a characters intelligence.
+There is limited use of these attacks as Mana points were also added.

 # Protaganist.java
 The class that operates the hero, what the player controls.
 It contains a unique method named special() where some of its stats increase at the cost of the decrease of one other attribute's value.
 This is a superclass of the "classes" that the player can choose.